swapnilbhange/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects

-In this Repository I will be posting porjects realted to Deep Learning...
+In this Repository, I will be posting projects related to Deep Learning...

 | Index |  Project Name	| Link |
 | ----- | ------------------- | ----|